 - For analysis consistency and running analyses in a hands off manner, either client can be used.
 With the CLC Server Command Line Tools, pipelines of tasks to be run on the CLC Server can be scripted.
 Using a CLC Workbench, pipelines of tasks can be specified in a workflow, which can then be run directly on the CLC Server or on the CLC Workbench itself.
 Workflows can also be installed on a CLC Server, and such workflows can be launched using either client type.

 - Automation is supported by the CLC Server Command Line Tools, where standard scheduling tools can be used to schedule the launching of commands or scripts.

 - ... solutions1.1

-- Like any other client software, the CLC Server Command Line Tools would most commonly be installed and used on systems other than the one that the CLC Server software is installed on, although there is no restriction meaning that this must be the case.
+- Like other client software, the CLC Server Command Line Tools would commonly be installed and used on systems other than the one that the CLC Server software is installed on, although there is no restriction requiring this.